Kentucky tornado survivors claw through debris as search turns to recovery | Science-Environment

 Kentucky tornado survivors claw through debris as search turns to recovery

-Nowhere suffered as much as the small town of Mayfield, Kentucky, where the large twisters, which weather forecasters say are unusual in winter, destroyed a candle factory https://www.reuters.com/markets/commodities/an-instant-kentucky-factory-destroyed-dozens-employees-missing-2021-12-11 and the fire and police stations.
-Kentucky Governor Andy Beshear https://www.reuters.com/world/us/ive-got-towns-that-are-gone-kentucky-governor-beshear-says-2021-12-12 said at least 80 people in his state were confirmed dead and the toll was eventually going to exceed 100, but he held out hope for "some miracles" even though it had been more than 24 hours since anyone was found alive in the rubble.
+Kentucky Governor Andy Beshear https://www.reuters.com/world/us/ive-got-towns-that-are-gone-kentucky-governor-beshear-says-2021-12-12 said at least 80 people in his state were dead and the toll was eventually going to exceed 100, but he held out hope for "some miracles" even though it had been more than 24 hours since anyone was found alive in the rubble.
+"The very first thing that we have to do is grieve together and we're going to do that before we rebuild together," Beshear told reporters on Sunday evening, saying one tornado tore across 227 miles (365 km) of terrain, almost all of that in Kentucky.

 Rescue workers in Kentucky on Sunday scoured debris for survivors as many residents without power, water or even a roof over their heads salvaged what they could after a string of powerful tornadoes that officials fear killed more than 100 people and obliterated homes and businesses.
 Authorities said they had little hope of finding survivors after the tornadoes tore through https://www.reuters.com/markets/commodities/why-tornadoes-are-so-difficult-predict-2021-12-12 the U.S. Midwest and South on Friday night, killing people in at least five states.

+Among the 110 people who were at the factory, eight have been confirmed dead and eight others have not been located, leaving far fewer missing than had been reported earlier, said Bob Ferguson, a spokesperson for Mayfield Consumer Products.
+"There were some early reports that as many as 70 could be dead in the factory.
+One is too many, but we thank God that the number is turning out to be far, far fewer," Ferguson said.

-He asked the U.S. government to declare a major federal disaster in the state, an upgrade from the current emergency designation, which would free up additional federal recovery funds.
-Beshear said the tornadoes were the most destructive in the state's history and that even the sturdiest structures of steel and brick were flattened.
+It was unclear how many factory workers Beshear was counting in his estimate.
+The governor said the tornadoes were the most destructive in the state's history and that even the sturdiest structures of steel and brick were flattened.

 "It didn't take a roof, which is what we've seen in the past.
 It exploded the whole house.
 People, animals ... just gone," Beshear said.
 More than 300 members of the National Guard were going door to door and removing debris.
 Teams were working to distribute water and generators.